 This list of health-specific issues provides general information.
 The resources cited are just suggestions and are not endorsed by Boston College.
-If you cannot find the topic you are looking for here, you can also find additional educational resources on the Office of Health Promotion website.
+If you cannot find the topic you are looking for here, you can also find additional educational resources on the Center for Student Wellness website.
 Please contact us if you have questions.

 What You Need to Know

 Tips on how to quit or cut down on your alcohol consumption